henryli-git/GUI_Apps/README.md

 ## Prerequisites

-Remember to check if you have the proper python modules installed before running each script.
+Remember to check if you have the proper python modules installed if you are running directly from the script rather than the executable.